Haute Savoie / France

 There’s a Nordic and cross-country ski area at La Chapelle d’Abondance, which extends into Châtel, with trails that are also suitable for hiking and snow-shoeing.

 When you stay at an OVO Network luxury chalet in Châtel for a summer holiday, there’s no end of activities to keep you busy.
 The mountains are a magnet for walkers, runners and bikers, but there’s so much more to discover.

 Fly through the valley on a zipwire, take to the lake on a stand-up paddleboard, climb up in to the tree-tops on a rope trail or hurtle down the mountain on a summer sledge, the choice is yours.

 Skiing and boarding are the main activities that bring guests to Châtel in the winter, and in the summer, hiking, biking and climbing are the most popular.
 But when you stay at an OVO Network property, there is so much more to see and do.

-Châtel’s Bike Park at Pré-la-Joux/ Plaine Dranse has about 20 downhill trails of varying difficulty, as well as several fun zones, including a kids’ zone, a slopestyle zone and a live zone, where you can video yourself, to share the fun with your friends!
-A map of bike trails in the Châtel area is available from the tourist office, and bikes, including electric ones, can be rented locally.
+Biking challenge - Châtel’s Bike Park at Pré-la-Joux/ Plaine Dranse has about 20 downhill trails of varying difficulty, as well as several fun zones, including a kids’ zone, a slopestyle zone and a live zone, where you can video yourself, to share the fun with your friends!
+A map of mountain biking trails in the Châtel area is available from the tourist office, and bikes, including electric ones, can be rented locally.

 La Table Savoyarde (211 route du Linga, 74390 Châtel, tel +33 4 50 81 37 50) A popular family-run restaurant with a reputation for a friendly welcome, good food and reasonable prices.
 It’s not big, so not suitable for large groups, and it’s a good idea to book in advance.
 The accent is on French mountain food - try the tartiflette, it comes highly recommended.